SuvadeepMukherjee/HackerRank-SQL-Challenges-Solutions/README.md

 ## Description

-This repository contains my solutions of all the SQL challenges for all easy,medium and hard challenges on HackerRank executed on MySQL environment .
-I was solving this challenges while preparing for my backend mock interview at [Sharpener](https://sharpener.tech)
+This repository contains my solutions to all the SQL challenges on HackerRank, including easy, medium, and hard challenges, executed in a MySQL environment.
+I solved these challenges while preparing for my backend mock interview att [Sharpener](https://sharpener.tech)

 ## Domains